List of Miracleman characters: Aza Chorn

 The de facto leader of his warrior-class cluster.
 He is called to Earth to help recover a mortally wounded Qys envoy and to transport Miracleman and Miraclewoman to Qys itself.
 He and Phon Mooda are subsequently assigned to represent the Warpsmiths in observing Earth, helping build an observation station.
 When Kid Miracleman returns and destroys much of London, Chorn's teleportation skills play a major part in the battle.
 He unsuccessfully tries to contain Kid Miracleman by warping first the Bank of England and then Marble Arch onto the adversary, who merely breaks out.
 Chorn then arranges extra power and a disorientating return trip to Silence to allow Miracleman to press home his attack.
 Even then Kid Miracleman still holds the upper hand until Chorn is able to warp a piece of masonry inside his forcefield.
 Kid Miracleman survives even this, and uses his eye-beams to fatally wound Chorn, blasting one of his arms off.
 The Warpsmith is however still able to hang on to life long enough to teleport an iron bar into Kid Miracleman's chest, finally forcing him to revert to Johnny Bates.

 Phon Mooda

 A female cluster-wife of Aza Chorn.
 She is assigned along with Aza Chorn to observe Earth.
 Following the defeat of Kid Miracleman and Miracleman's takeover of Earth, she addresses the United Nations and informs them she has warped Earth's nuclear arsenal into the Sun.
 She also helps Kana Blur repair the Earth's ozone layer, and continues to dwell at Olympus.
 Phon Mooda also reports Earth's progress back to the Black Warpsmiths, sharing her concerns about Earth's stalling progress.

 Uxu Chil

 An apprentice female relatively new to the cluster.
-Her inexperience leads to the diplomatically awkward death of Gimsestra Dal when she warps the supports of a building the youth takes shelter in away.
+Her inexperience leads to the death of Gimsestra Dal when she warps the supports of a building the youth takes shelter in away.
 She is later absolved, largely because the whole encounter has been manipulated by the Black Warpsmiths.
 She later joins Aza Chorn in quietly mourning the loss of Tenga Dril.